Antioxidants and their protective role against free radicals

 • Sage.

 Many food sources of antioxidants include fruits, vegetables, nuts, seeds, and herbs.
-By incorporating various antioxidant-rich foods into your diet, you can help protect your body against free radicals and reduce your risk of chronic diseases.
+By incorporating various antioxidant-rich foods into your diet, you can help protect your body against free radicals.
+You can also reduce your risk of chronic diseases.

 Conclusion